ClauseGuard vs ChatGPT for Contract Review

 Batch upload

-Upload and analyze up to 20 contracts at once
+Upload and analyze up to 20 contracts simultaneously

 One conversation at a time